-The Visual and Multimodal Research Forum is a student run platform for academic discussion on multimodality and open to all postgraduate research students and other researchers at the Institute of […]
+The Visual and Multimodal Research Forum is a student run platform for academic discussion on multimodality and open to all postgraduate research students and other researchers at UCL Institute of […]

 Where the transcript was published Tomlinson, M.M.(2013).
 Transformational and transmodal redesign in children’s music invention: An exploration using the space of music dialogue (Unpublished doctoral thesis).
 Griffith University, Queensland, Australia. […]